 As Myanmar continues to reform its forest sector, we are partnering with the Myanmar Forest Certification Committee (MFCC) in a 3-year project to support the country as it transitions to the sustainable management of its forests.

-One of the project’s main focuses is the strengthening of the national forest certification system.
+Co-funded by the Prince Albert II of Monaco Foundation, one of the project’s main focuses is the strengthening of the national forest certification system.

 MFCC is leading the process, convening stakeholders to build consensus on sustainable forest management requirements and finalize robust standards that will contribute to sustainable forest management within the country.